The Science of Edible Gardening Workshop Series

 How do I book in for individual workshops?

-Head to the events page of the website and locate the workshop in the series (or the event you wish to start attending).
+Head to the events page of the website and locate the workshop.
 This will have a link to the external booking system that we use.
-If you have purchased a ticket for the entire series then you don’t need to keep booking in for individual events.

 What facilities do you have on site?